strnadaljaz/TODO-Online-App/README.md

 # To-Do App

-A simple To-Do application that allows users to register, log in, and manage their tasks.
+A simple To-Do application that allows users to register, log in and manage their tasks.
 Built with PHP and MySQL

 ## Features